 - regular expense planning

-Borrowers usually know the repayment amount and repayment schedule in advance, which creates a more predictable repayment routine.
+Customers usually know the repayment amount and repayment schedule in advance, which creates a more predictable repayment routine.

-Fixed Installments Create Better Repayment Organization
+Fixed Installments Create Clear Repayment Organization

 For example:Instead of arranging one larger repayment amount within a short period, repayment is divided into scheduled payments over time.

-This helps borrowers organize:
+This helps customers organize:

 - rent